PeterJCLaw/proton/readme.md

         other: optional dictionary
-            any key value pairs representing data about scoring specific to the year and game which are most suitably stored against the arena but not a zone.
+            any key value pairs representing data about scoring specific to the year and game which are most suitably stored against the arena but not a team's zone.

     other: optional key containing any other content desired to be recorded about the results of the match.
 A typical use-case might be for